 "20-15-208.
 Conduct of election.
 The election for the organization of the community college district and the election of trustees for such the community college district shall must be conducted, in accordance with the school election laws, by the trustees of the elementary districts ordered to call such the election.
 The cost of All costs incidental to conducting such an election shall for the organization of a community college district and the initial election of trustees for the community college district must be borne by the districts board of regents, including one-half of the compensation of the judges for the election.
-However, if the election for the organization of a community college district and initial election of trustees for the compensate the elementary districts for the total cost of the election."
+However, if the election for the organization of a community college district and initial election of trustees for the community college district is the only election conducted, the board of regents shall compensate the elementary districts for the total cost of the election."

 NEW SECTION.
-Section 11.
+Section 9.
 Effective date.
 [This act] is effective July 1, 2007.